opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part1.rst

 .. admonition:: Important
    :class: important

-   An iframe allows anyone to show OpenDataSoft content in an isolated frame, independent from the rest of the page.
-Iframes, as opposed to widgets, are indeed all-in-one, integrated, and secure, so they can be embedded outside the OpenDataSoft environment, at the cost of interaction and customization.
-Widgets are more customizable and interactive (i.e: several widgets on the same page can interact with each other), but can only work inside OpenDataSoft pages.
+   An iframe is a way to easily and safely integrate OpenDataSoft content in an isolated frame, independent from the rest of the page.
+If you want to integrate OpenDataSoft content outside the OpenDataSoft environment, iframes would be the best way to go, even though some interaction and customization work would probably be needed.
+Widgets could also be integrated into a page outside the OpenDataSoft environment, but know that heavy work would be required.

+   Since we are building a dashboard directly in an OpenDataSoft page, using OpenDataSoft widgets is the best option.
+In the OpenDataSoft environment, they are indeed easily customizable and very interactive with other widgets.

 .. rst-class:: block-step